savannahcamp/RNN-PYNQ-1/README.md

 # LSTM-PYNQ Pip Installable Package

 This repo contains the pip install package for Quantized LSTM on PYNQ.
-Currently one overlay is included, that performs Optical Character Recognition (OCR) of old German [Fraktur](http://www.deutschestextarchiv.de/) text and a plain-text dataset provided by [Insiders Technologies GmbH](https://www.insiders-technologies.de/home.html).
+Currently one overlay is included, that performs Optical Character Recognition (OCR) of a plain-text dataset provided by [Insiders Technologies GmbH](https://www.insiders-technologies.de/home.html) and seq_mnist.

 If you find it useful, we would appreciate a citation to: